 For a project trying to piece together the history of a cycling club finds don’t come any bigger than 20 years worth of newsletters.
 Starting in July 1937 – unfortunately one of the few missing is the first – and ending in November 1955.
 Club results, the club during WW2 and rationing, club politics.
 All in 5 volumes.
 You had to pay extra on top of your subs for it back in the day!

 Club jersey from late 60s / early 70s

 Member Steve Booth throws some light on the design and this particular jersey: “I remember my dad racing is this design from the early 60s.
 I was given this jersey by an older member when I started racing in 1973 and wore it until the late 70s.”

-The black stripes were judicialuly placed so track riders would recognise team mates in the racing position.
-Also pretty visible on the road.
+The black stripes were judiciously placed so track riders would recognise team mates in the racing position.
+It was also pretty visible on the road.